-When you complete the 'Skills to Foster' course you will be asked to complete a fostering application form.
+When you complete the Pre-Approval training you will be asked to complete a fostering application form.
 This form notifies us of your wish to progress to a full assessment.

-After completing the 'Skills to Foster' training course and a fostering application you will be allocated an assessing social worker.
+You will then be allocated an assessing social worker.
 The worker’s role is to get to know you and your family, to have further discussions with you about fostering and for you to explore the type of fostering you would like to be considered for.
-All members of your household will be involved in the assessment process.
+All members of your household will be involved in the assessment process which is divided into two stages.
+You will need to satisfactorily complete Stage 1 in order to move onto the more in depth Stage 2 of the assessment process.
 The assessment will include various interviews and references with family, friends and employers.
 The social worker will then produce a report which will be presented to the fostering panel.

-The Fostering panel is made up of a number of professionals and other people with experience of fostering, who will look at your application to make sure it is robust and indicates that you will be a good foster carer.
-The panel will make a recommendation that you become a foster carer, which will be rubber-stamped by a member of staff known as the agency decision maker.
+The Fostering Panel is made up of a number of professionals and other people with experience of fostering, who will look at your application to make sure it is robust and indicates that you will be a good foster carer.
+The Panel will make a recommendation that you become a foster carer, which will be endorsed by a member of staff known as the Agency Decision Maker.
 You will then be an approved foster carer and can start fostering!

 Once you are approved you will be available to foster children.
 How quickly you have a child or young person placed will depend on the category of children you are approved to care for.
 Before a child or young person is placed with you a visit will take place in your home to go through the necessary policies, procedures and paperwork as well as establishing whether or not you have all the necessary equipment.